SimulatedGREG/electron-vue/docs/en/npm_scripts.md

 ### `npm run lint`

-Lint all your `src/`'s JS & Vue component files.
+Lint all your `src/`'s and `test/`'s JS & Vue component files.

 ### `npm run lint:fix`

-Lint all your `src/`'s JS & Vue component files and attempt to fix issues.
+Lint all your `src/`'s and `test/`'s JS & Vue component files and attempt to fix issues.

 ### `npm run pack`

 Run both `npm run pack:main` & `npm run pack:renderer`.
-Although these commands are available, there may not be many cases where it is need as `npm run build` will do this before hand.
+Although these commands are available, there are not many cases where you will need to manually do this as `npm run build` will handle this step.

 ### `npm run pack:main`